A fun southern favorite this Chicken and Sausage Gumbo is the perfect cool weather recipe with just enough spice to give you a kick.

 We make this Chicken and Sausage Gumbo with andouille sausage which gives it a delicious kick that we adore.
 You can also use smoked sausage since sometimes the local grocer doesn’t have andouille on hand.
 Or even some hot links too.
 But we’ve made it with both and it’s equally good, but that andouille really sets it off.

-So if you want an easy, warm and comforting dish these cooler months than this gumbo is calling your name.
+So if you want an easy and comforting dish t than this gumbo is calling your name.
 It’s easy to freeze leftovers as well which makes for a quick and easy weeknight meal when you’re short on time.

 - 1 Tbs olive oil